Keksuccino/docs_fancymenu/conditions.md

 **Value required**: Yes - Element ID of the target button (e.g., "some_element_ID")

 ## Is Screen Title
-Checks if the screen title matches a specific text or localization key.
+Checks if the screen's DISPLAY title matches a specific text or localization key.
+This will only check for the display name/title of the screen, like "Options" or "Pause".
+It will NOT check for the menu/screen identifier (like `title_screen`)!

 **Value required**: Yes - The exact title text or localization key of the screen

 ## Is Key Pressed